 - lead to a yoyo of restrictive eating and overcompensation.

-If doing a juice cleanse or detox diet helps a client get ready to make further helpful and sustainable changes in their life, OK.
+If doing a juice cleanse or detox diet helps a person get ready to make further helpful and sustainable changes in their life, OK.
 Just coach them through a cautious and monitored protocol.

 However, we prefer helping them build life-long skills and incorporate daily practices to improve their health, performance, and body composition without extreme (and unsustainable) things like detoxes and cleanses.